History of AEK Athens F.C.: 1970–71 season

-Stanković completed the renewal of the roster, creating a well-worked team.
-Tasos Vasiliou, Fotis Balopoulos and Lakis Fragoudakis left the club.
-AEK began their competitive obligations with the Inter-Cities Fairs Cup, where they were eliminated in the first round by the newly formed Twente.
-Despite their elimination, AEK played spectacular football throughout the season and won the league, relatively early on in the season.
+Stanković completed the renewal of the roster, building a well-organized team.
+Tasos Vasiliou and Fotis Balopoulos left the club.
+AEK began their campaign with the Inter-Cities Fairs Cup, where they were eliminated in the first round by the newly formed Twente.
+Despite their elimination, AEK produced strong performances throughout the season and won the league, with several matches remaining.